CodeNinjaTech/medical-prescription-database/README.md

 # Medical Prescription Database

+Assignment 1 for the Data Management and Business Intelligence Course of AUEB's MSc in Business Analytics.

 ## Description of the Case:

 Ministry of health wants to build a database for the analysis of medical prescriptions.
 A prescription is described by a unique id, the date and time of the prescription and a quantity (for the drug prescribed).
 A prescription is ordered by a doctor, who has a unique id, name and specialization.
 A doctor works in an area.
 An area has a unique id. a name and a mean income.
 A prescription is ordered for a patient, who is described by his/her SSN, a name, his/her phone number, date of birth and gender.
 Finally, a prescription is for a single drug.
 A drug has a unique id, a name, a description and a price (the price of a single unit).